Rapithwin/Rapithwin/README.md

 - Flutter is the main framework I use to develop apps
 - Familiar with Material Design 3 & responsive design principles
 - I can connect apps seamlessly to RESTful APIs
-- Strong knowledge of state management in Flutter using Provider and BloC
+- Strong knowledge of state management in Flutter using Provider, BloC and GetX

 ### 🌱 Currently Growing In
 - Deepening my knowledge of Flutter best practices